itzrossyo/Cryptosite-P2/README.md

 ### Background

 Cryptocurrency has gained significant attention in recent years, revolutionizing the financial landscape with its decentralized and secure nature.
-However, understanding the complexities of cryptocurrencies can be daunting for newcomers.
+However, the complexities of cryptocurrencies can be daunting for newcomers.
 Cryptosite-P2 aims to bridge this knowledge gap by presenting valuable information in an accessible format.

 ### Key Information